charlesmallah/professional-projects/README.md

 ![Results of various models](image/hol_ar_tut1.png)

-Burbery had released their branded version of the tool as their [Virtual Beauty Studio](https://hypebae.com/2020/10/burberry-beauty-virtual-studio-ar-makeup-looks-essentials-glow-palette-contour-blush-highlight-price-where-to-buy).
+Burberry had released their branded version of the tool as their [Virtual Beauty Studio](https://hypebae.com/2020/10/burberry-beauty-virtual-studio-ar-makeup-looks-essentials-glow-palette-contour-blush-highlight-price-where-to-buy).

 ## 2020 - Game Designer/Developer of 'Daemon Team Six' @ Freelance